 Where can you teach abroad

-A TEFL qualification opens up the world to you.
+A TEFL certification opens up the world to you.

 It’s possible to use your TEFL qualification at home in South Africa, although it can be difficult to find stable work if you don’t have much experience.
 There is, however, a huge demand for EFL teachers online.
 Teaching English online offers flexible work that can be done from the comfort of your own home or from anywhere in the world!
 See our post about how to become a TEFL digital nomad to find out more.